jalexanderqed/cs273_github_nlp/info/README.md

 ```

 `avatar` is a link to the user's GitHub user profile picture, and `keywords`
 is an array of words from topics this user specializes in.
-These users should be displayed in
+These users should be displayed on the page in
-a list.
-Clicking on each user in this list should link to the page `/users/<id>` described below.
+a list, either below or next to the main input box.
+Clicking on a user in this list should link to the page `/users/<id>` described below.